cakephp/authorization/docs/en/policies.rst

 Writing Policy Methods
 ======================

 The policy class we just created doesn't do much right now.
-Lets define a method that allows us to check if a user can update an article::
+Let's define a method that allows us to check if a user can update an article::

-    public function canEdit(IdentityInterface $user, Article $article)
+    public function canEdit(IdentityInterface $user, Article $article): bool {
-    {
-        return $user->id == $article->user_id;
+        return $user->id === $article->user_id;
     }

 Policy methods must return ``true`` or a ``Result`` objects to indicate success.
 All other values will be interpreted as failure.

-Policy methods will receive ``null`` for the ``$user`` parameter when handling unauthencticated users.
+Policy methods will receive ``null`` for the ``$user`` parameter when handling unauthenticated users.
 If you want to automatically fail policy methods for anonymous users you can use the ``IdentityInterface`` typehint.

 .. _policy-result-objects: